-"Labor arbitrage" is one of those phrases that is used so much we stop thinking about what it means.
-By definition, arbitrage is "riskless profit as zero cost"; however, in outsourced software development, it is anything but.
+“Labor arbitrage” is one of those phrases that is used so much we stop thinking about what it means.
+By definition, arbitrage is “riskless profit at zero cost”.
+However, in outsourced software development, it is anything but.

-The use of the expression “labor arbitrage” to describe outsourcing in general, and outsourcing of software development in particular, has always seemed extremely misleading to me.
+The use of the expression “labor arbitrage” to describe outsourcing in general, and outsourcing of software development in particular, has always seemed extremely misleading to us.

 The term “arbitrage” refers to the practice of taking advantage of a price difference between two or more markets: striking a combination of matching deals that capitalize upon the imbalance, the profit being the difference between the market prices.
 In other words, arbitrage means the possibility of riskless profit at zero cost.

-Well, if you take a closer look at how outsourced software development works in the real world, none of the components of this last statement apply.
+Well, if you take a closer look at how outsourced software development works in the real world, none of the components of that last statement apply.

 First, let’s take a look at the profit part.
 True, companies typically try to leverage the difference in the costs of IT labor between various geographies, and in some cases this results in reduced costs.
 However, it is no secret that many, if not most, companies fail to realize expected cost savings from outsourced software development, if there have been any savings at all.
 Besides, the drivers for engaging in outsourcing vary from company to company: sometimes clients simply can’t ramp up their teams quickly enough, or can’t find particular skill sets, without going to an outsourcing partner.
 In other words, the “profit” (cost savings) from using software outsourcing is far from guaranteed, and, unlike trading, it is not necessarily the main driver behind outsourcing in the first place.

-So I suggest that we drop the term “labor arbitrage” from discussions of software development outsourcing, altogether.
+So we suggest that we drop the term “labor arbitrage” from discussions of software development outsourcing, altogether.
 Strictly speaking, it is not applicable.
-Software development in general, and outsourced development in particular, is a highly complex endeavor with many factors and variables in play, and reducing the discourse to the terms more suitable to commodity trading doesn’t do us any good.
+Software development in general, and outsourced development in particular, is a highly complex endeavor with many factors and variables in play, and reducing the discourse to the terms more suitable to commodity trading doesn’t do anyone any good.